last-g/stups2go/README.md

 * ScalyrKey:
   * Optional key for scalyr logging.
 * LogentriesKey:
-  * Description: Optional key for logentries logging.
+  * Optional key for logentries logging.
 * AppdynamicsApplication:
-  * Description: Optional AppDynamics application name.
+  * Optional AppDynamics application name.

 An example deployment might look like that: